guam68/ray-tracer/README.md

 # ray-tracer

-Basic functioning ray tracer using Pillow, a fork of the Python Imaging Library.
+Basic functioning ray tracer the Python Imaging Library.
 Shading is using the facing ratio method.

 ## Fixes needed:
 - Perspective distortion when sphere or camera is moved off the center line